torproject/stem/docs/tutorials/mirror_mirror_on_the_wall.rst

 Where can I get the current descriptors?
 ----------------------------------------

-To work tor needs to have up-to-date information about relays within the network.
+To work Tor needs to have up-to-date information about relays within the network.
 As such getting current descriptors is easy: *just download it like tor does*.

 The `stem.descriptor.remote <../api/descriptor/remote.html>`_ module downloads
 descriptors from the tor directory authorities and mirrors. **Please show some restraint when doing this**!
-This adds load to the network, and hence an irresponsible script can make tor worse for everyone.
+This adds load to the network, and hence an irresponsible script can make Tor worse for everyone.

-Listing the current relays in the tor network is as easy as...
+Listing the current relays in the Tor network is as easy as...

 ::